daguilarm/belich-tables/README.md

 | $routeName | request()->route()->getName() | In the view can be use to create the links |
 | $view | resources/views/vendor/livewire-tables/tailwind/includes/actions/default.blade.php | You can use the default template or crear your own in this default folder. |

-Basically you will only have to pass the first variable to the default template to work currently, that is, the `$model` variable.
 The default action view will look like this:

 ```html
 <div class="flex justify-end text-gray-400" >